PharoJS/PharoJsDoc/FAQs/Embedding JS Code.md

 Javascript code is provided as a string inside the pragma.
 This string is exported as is, instead of transpiling the method's body, written in Pharo.

+**This should be used as a last resort.** Having your code in Smalltalk is generally more flexible, and will better leverage future PharoJS capabilities.

 ## Zero Arg Method

 ```smalltalk